National Diabetes Prevention Program

 - Be overweight (Body Mass Index ≥25; ≥23 if Asian) and

 - Have no previous diagnosis of type 1 or type 2 diabetes and

 - Have a blood test result in the prediabetes range within the past year:

 - Two-hour plasma glucose (after a 75 gm glucose load): 140–199 mg/dL or

 - Have a previous clinical diagnosis of gestational diabetes

 Participants with a diagnosis of Type 1 or Type 2 diabetes are not eligible for this program.

-An information session will be provided on Wednesday, Aug.
-14, 2019, at 1 p.m.
-Sessions begin Friday, Sept.
-13, 2019, at 9 a.m., and meet weekly for 16 weeks and then monthly for 6 months.
+When: An information session will be provided on Thursday, April 22, 2021 at 5 p.m.
+(EST).
+Sessions will begin on Thursday, May 6, 2021 at 5 p.m.
+(EST) and repeat weekly for 16 weeks and then monthly for 6 months.
 As a participant, you will work with a certified lifestyle coach in a group setting learning to adopt healthy lifestyles that include healthy eating and incorporating physical activity and sharing information to assist you with your goal to decrease and prevent your risk of developing type 2 diabetes.